Here I am, hovering, flying, floating in the air. This is the foundation of all hand-balancing.

 Common Question: On what part of my arms do I place my knees?

 The lower the knees are, the easier it will be.
-The higher up it is, the harder because your center of gravity will be higher and it requires really good compression (read: ab strength) to do that.
-So for beginners, on the triceps, somewhere between the arm pits and the elbow is a good medium.
-As you get more comfortable putting the knees up higher would be a good goal.
+The higher up it is, the harder because your center of gravity will be higher and it requires really good compression (squat mobility and hip flexion) to do that.
+So for beginners, on the triceps, anywhere between the arm pits and the elbow is fine.
+As you get more comfortable, putting the knees up higher would be a good goal.
 So would straightening the arms, but that makes it a hell of a lot harder as well because it becomes predominantly shoulder strength instead of being evenly distributed along the shoulder and elbow joints.

 Tips from the Video